Foreign tax credit

 Taxpayers owning IP assets that currently benefit from the prior IP regime will continue benefitting during the transitional period through 30 June 2021.

-IP assets acquired after 1 January 2016 also may benefit from the prior IP regime through 30 June 2021, provided that:
+IP assets acquired after 1 January 2016 also could benefit from the prior IP regime through 30 June 2021, provided that:

 - they were developed or acquired from unrelated parties before 1 July 2016, or